On the Maximum Achievable Sum-rate of the RIS-aided MIMO Broadcast Channel: Simulation Results

-Next, we analyze the performance of the proposed algorithms in the multi-RIS case.
-The simulation setup has the same parameters as in the single-RIS case except that the BS coordinate $l_{t}$ is 30\,m; \emph{$x$}-coordinates $d_{k}$ are chosen from a uniform distribution between $275\,\mathrm{m}$ and $325\,\mathrm{m}$ with a resolution of $1\,\mathrm{m}$, and $l_{k}$ is chosen from a uniform distribution between $5\,\mathrm{m}$ and $55\,\mathrm{m}$ with a resolution of $1\,\mathrm{m}$ \footnote{In order to fully understand the influence of the RIS positions, users are randomly placed over a smaller area of size $50\times50\,\mathrm{m}$.}.
+{In the rest of this section, we analyze the performance of the proposed algorithms in the multi-RIS case.
+The simulation setup has the same parameters as in the single-RIS case except that the BS coordinate $l_{t}$ is 30\,m; }the {\emph{$x$}}{-coordinates $d_{k}$ are chosen from a uniform distribution between $275\,\mathrm{m}$ and $325\,\mathrm{m}$ with a resolution of $1\,\mathrm{m}$, and $l_{k}$ is chosen from a uniform distribution between $5\,\mathrm{m}$ and $55\,\mathrm{m}$ with a resolution of $1\,\mathrm{m}$ }\footnote{{In order to fully understand the influence of the positions of the RISs, the users are randomly placed over a smaller area of size $50\times50\,\mathrm{m}$.}}{.
 The midpoint of the BS is aligned with the center of the user-populated area, and the distance between them is $D=300\,\mathrm{m}$.
 Besides the aforementioned RIS, which is denoted as RIS 1, three more RISs are added in the considered communication system.
-They are denoted as RIS 2, RIS 3 and RIS 4, and the positions of their midpoints are located at $(D-d_{\mathrm{ris}},0,5\thinspace\mathrm{m})$, $(d_{\mathrm{ris}},60\thinspace\mathrm{m},5\thinspace\mathrm{m})$ and $(D-d_{\mathrm{ris}},60\thinspace\mathrm{m},5\thinspace\mathrm{m})$, respectively\footnote{One should note that RIS 1 and RIS 3 are always at the same distance from the midpoint of the BS, and that RIS 2 and RIS 4 are always at the same distance from the center of the user-populated area.}.
+They are denoted as RIS 2, RIS 3 and RIS 4, and the positions of their midpoints are located at $(D-d_{\mathrm{ris}},0,5\thinspace\mathrm{m})$, $(d_{\mathrm{ris}},60\thinspace\mathrm{m},5\thinspace\mathrm{m})$ and $(D-d_{\mathrm{ris}},60\thinspace\mathrm{m},5\thinspace\mathrm{m})$, respectively}\footnote{{It is worth noting that RIS 1 and RIS 3 are always at the same distance from the midpoint of the BS, and that RIS 2 and RIS 4 are always at the same distance from the center of the user-populated area.}}.
 The achievable sum-rate for the considered system versus $d_{\mathrm{ris}}$ is presented in Fig. \ref{fig:Rates-vs-dist}.
-As expected, the largest achievable rate is obtained when the RISs are located close to the BS and the user-populated area.
-Interestingly, the achievable sum-rate shows only a very modest increase when RIS 1 and RIS 2 simultaneously reflect the incoming signals than when only one of these two surfaces performs reflection, although the number of RIS elements is doubled (i.e., it is now equal to 450).
-Factor of 15\,\% increase in the achievable sum-rate is for the RISs placed close to the center and around 35\,\% for the RISs placed in the vicinity of the BS and the user-populated area.
-This again confirms the fact that the best placements for the RISs are close to the transmitter or the receiver.
+As expected, the largest achievable rate is obtained when the RISs are located close to the BS and to the user-populated area.
+Interestingly, the achievable sum-rate shows only a very modest increase when RIS 1 and RIS 2 simultaneously reflect the incoming signals, as compared to the case when only one of these two surfaces performs reflection, although the number of RIS elements is doubled (i.e., it is now equal to 450).
+A 15\,\% increase in the achievable sum-rate is obtained for the RISs placed close to the center and an increase of around 35\,\% for the RISs placed in the vicinity of the BS and the user-populated area is obtained.
+This confirms the fact that the best placements for the RISs are close to the transmitter or the receiver.
 Similar trends can be observed when all four RISs are simultaneously reflecting the incoming signals and the total number of RIS elements is 900.